francisdavey/physics/planning/leibniz.md

 - [ ] FORMALISATION: Co-germs, co-germ differentials

 ## LOAD-BEARING

-- [ ] Delta-method (school) definition, recapped precisely — only introduced
-      right before it's needed to contrast against the epsilon/Leibniz approach, not at the very start — status: idea
-- [ ] Epsilon-style definition, f(x+ε) − f(x) — same deferral logic — status: idea
+- [ ] Epsilon-style definition of derivative, Lim epsilon->0 of 1/epsilon( f(x+ε) − f(x)) — it or something like it is needed no later than the definition of df, which will involve some kind of limit.
+We also need it if we want to contrast differentials v derivatives  — status: idea
-- [ ] What a differential *is* when there's no obvious function lying around to differentiate (this seems to be the crux load-bearing idea — it's the thing that makes "variables" necessary rather than decorative) — status: idea
+- [ ] The Limit approach to delta y/delta x (i.e. with delta x tending to zero).
+This is the school definition which (we hope) is familiar.
+It is very close to the epsilon-style definition, but does not absolutely require a functional dependence.
+It is perhaps more direct than defining df.
+You can see it on a picture.
+It is useful (because it explains what is going at school level) — status: idea
+- [ ] Limits - do we need an aside on limits, what they are.
+The best definition (I think) is Hintikka style.
+If I claim a limit, you can challenge by picking  an accuracy (delta) and I can pick (for a sequence) an N after which I am inside that accuracy.
 - [ ] Notation: is dy/dx a function of x?
 How do you indicate applying it — dy/dx(1)? dy/dx|_{x=1}? — and why plain dy/dx is fine most of the time *because of* the approach being taken (this resolves the friend's